IOLTA and Client Trust Accounts

 Additionally, under the rule amendment, the LFW, rather than the Washington State Bar Association, maintains the list of financial institutions that are authorized to offer IOLTA accounts.
 These financial institutions must comply with the comparability rules and report overdrafts on lawyer trust accounts to the WSBA.

-The list of approved banks can currently be found at the
+A list of approved banks is available at the

 If you have any questions regarding the bank list, please contact the Legal Foundation of Washington: Caitlin Davis Carlson (executive director) or Linda Graham (IOLTA manager) at 206-957-6288.